sapio-lang/sapio/docs/learn-sapio/src/ch05-01-ctv-emulator.md

 added with a CheckSig(SIGHASH_ALL) to the script in place of a CTV clause.

-Then, when a user desires to spend an output with such a key, they create the entire transaction they want to occur and send it to the the emualtor server.
+Then, when a user desires to spend an output with such a key, they create the entire transaction they want to occur and send it to the the emulator server.

 Without even checking to see that the key is used in the transaction, the server generates the template hash H' (which should equal H) and then signs,